 - Set Instant Pot to manual, cook on high pressure for 5 minutes

 - Naturally release steam for approx. 5 minutes

 - Make an ice bath in your sink, or in large bowl

 - Immediately submerge all eggs in ice bath for approx 5 minutes

 - Carefully unwrap each one and set aside to dry

-This is a great way to dye Easter eggs in the Instant Pot without the big mess of the traditional method for sure and much prettier for sure!
+This is a great way to make naturally dyed Easter eggs in the Instant Pot.
+Eliminate the big mess of the traditional method for sure and much prettier!